L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ## 6. Orchestration and Optimization

 - Use Eventhouse update policies to reduce processing load.
-- Route mission-critical events through Activator for stateful aleReal-Time Intelligenceng.
+- Route mission-critical events through Activator for stateful alerting.
 - Apply selective ingestion using routing filters in Real-time Hub.
 - Consolidate mappings to avoid ingestion redundancy.